outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - calculating flow field numerically can include calculating:
+  - calculating a flow field numerically can be optimized by calculating:
+    - possible/probable/fitting components of functions
-    - connections between prior calculations, to find structures that re-occur
+      - connections between prior calculations, to find structures that re-occur, as the output of a function
       - connections between connection structures, to find patterns in connections
-    - filtering functions by these connection structures & patterns
       - testing predictions of future calculations, to find local/adjacent prediction functions
+    - filters of functions (reduce solution space of possible function & function components)
+      - filtering functions by these connection structures & patterns, filtering out functions that wouldn't adjacently produce these connection structures

   - relevance attribute filters to determine cause of x
     - exclusivity/specificity